How Much Should I Charge for a Gig?

 When it comes to payment for a gig, you need to strike a fine balance between not undervaluing yourself while also staying pragmatic about expected fees for gigs in your area.
 Try to stay realistic about your current level and the demands for your talent.
 Make sure you’re not undercharging, but sometimes it’s worth recognising the non-monetary benefit of certain gigs.

-To find your first gigs, you will start locally.
-You will visit your favorite bars and pubs and ask their managers whether there could be a spot for you or your band to perform.
-You might join more well-known acts in your town, doing a few opening sets for them.
+The local scene is always the best place to start.
+You should visit your favorite bars and pubs and ask their managers whether there could be a spot for you or your band to perform.
+You could also join more well-known acts in your town, doing a few opening sets for them.
 You could also attend open mics, if there are any in your area, and start building a network and collecting contacts.

 In this article, we’ll go through a few tips on how to charge for your live performance and help you become a better negotiator.

-Don’t forget to consider the slice of the cake reserved for any manager or booking agent involved in your project.
+Don’t forget to include the slice of cake set aside for any manager or booking agent who has worked on your project.

 Consider your expenses

-Before rushing into formulating an offer, carefully consider all the expenses you will have to cover to attend the gig.
+Before rushing into making an offer, consider all of the costs you’ll have to cover to attend the performance.